abc0922001/Magisk_Font_Google/README.md

 * [Tesing Device] OnePlus 5 Android Nougat/Oreo

 ## Known bug ##
-* Lockscreen colon in some rom (e.g. <a href="https://lh3.googleusercontent.com/KN5DBjF9OwCla-aaGC7dqXtRezCXT6NhDRJvHpUwT3tFw5uJOTFaW2su--30VRxTU0oD3EZb6WIIbQabVVu5O6OZDE8s=s341">Pixel Experience</a>) doesn't show.
+* Lockscreen colon may not show in some rom (e.g. <a href="https://lh3.googleusercontent.com/KN5DBjF9OwCla-aaGC7dqXtRezCXT6NhDRJvHpUwT3tFw5uJOTFaW2su--30VRxTU0oD3EZb6WIIbQabVVu5O6OZDE8s=s341">Pixel Experience</a>).
 You can use a <a href="https://play.google.com/store/apps/details?id=substratum.xperia.lockscreens&hl=en">substratum</a> theme to hide it

 ## Contact ##
 * <a href="https://github.com/Magisk-Modules-Repo/Magisk_Font_Google/issues">Commit an Issue</a>